sanger-cellular-informatics/Targeton-Designer/README.md

 }
 ```

-All avaiable columns are indicated in the example above.
+All available columns are indicated in the example above.
 Note that any columns with names missing in the user designer config file not be present in the output CSV files.

 ###### Using the designer config file to set command-line arguments